Glenna Goodacre: Art

 In 2004, her bronze portrait of West Point Coach Colonel Earl "Red" Blaik was dedicated at the National College Football Hall Of Fame.
 In 2004, she also designed the Children's Medal of Honor awarded to then First Lady Laura Bush in Dallas by the Greater Texas Community Partners.

 An academician of the National Academy of Design and a fellow of the National Sculpture Society, Goodacre won many awards at their exhibitions in New York.
 Goodacre has received honorary doctorates from Colorado College, her alma mater, and Texas Tech University in her hometown of Lubbock.
 In 2002, Goodacre's work won the James Earl Fraser Sculpture Award at the Prix De West Exhibition.
 In 2003, she received the Texas Medal Of Arts and later that year was inducted into the National Cowgirl Museum and Hall of Fame in the Fort Worth historic district.

 In 1997, Goodacre was inducted into the West Texas Walk of Fame in Lubbock.
 Eleven years later, Goodacre was named the 2008 "Notable New Mexican".
-This honor, bestowed by the Albuquerque Art and History Museum's Foundation, celebrates extraordinary, living New Mexicans who contribute significantly to the public good.
+This honor, bestowed by the Albuquerque Museum Foundation, celebrates extraordinary living New Mexicans who contribute to the public good.
 A portrait of Goodacre by the artist Daniel Greene is in the permanent collection of the Albuquerque Museum in Albuquerque, New Mexico.

-In 2005, the former 8th Street from University Avenue east in Lubbock was named Glenna Goodacre Boulevard, and in Santa Fe at the State Capitol, then Governor Bill Richardson presented Goodacre with the New Mexico Governor's Award For Excellence in the Arts.
+In 2005, the former 8th Street from University Avenue east in Lubbock was named Glenna Goodacre Boulevard; and at the State Capitol in Santa Fe, then-Governor Bill Richardson presented Goodacre with the New Mexico Governor's Award For Excellence in the Arts.
 In 2006, Richardson appointed Goodacre to the State Quarter Design Committee to develop a U.S. quarter coin representing New Mexico.

 Goodacre retired from sculpting in 2016.

 Personal life

-In March 2007, while in Santa Fe, Goodacre suffered a fall and head injury.
-After initially being taken to St. Vincent's Hospital in Santa Fe, Goodacre was transferred to the Craig Hospital brain trauma center in Englewood, Colorado, after a fall injury sent her into a coma on March 13.
-An MRI disclosed that she had suffered a massive head injury.
+Goodacre married her first husband, William Goodacre, with whom she had two children.
+She married her second husband, C. L. Mike Schmidt, in 1995.
+On March 13, 2007, while in Santa Fe, Goodacre suffered a fall and head injury.
+After being taken to St. Vincent's Hospital in Santa Fe, Goodacre was transferred to the Craig Hospital brain trauma center in Englewood, Colorado.
+She fell into a coma and an MRI disclosed that she had suffered a massive head injury.
 Goodacre's husband, C.L.
 Mike Schmidt, told reporters, "We don't know if Glenna fainted and fell, or had a mini-stroke and fell."
 Schmidt reported on April 9, 2007, that his wife had made major progress in the preceding three days.
 In August 2007, she returned home from the hospital.
 On January 18, 2008, Goodacre was well enough to unveil her new sculpture "Crossing the Prairie" at the St. Vincent Regional Medical Center in Santa Fe.
 She was reported to have recovered very well but had lingering problems with concentration because of aphasia.

 She was the mother of Tim Goodacre and 1980s model Jill Goodacre, who is married to the singer and actor Harry Connick Jr.

-Glenna Goodacre died of natural causes in Santa Fe on April 13, 2020 at the age of 80.
+Glenna Goodacre died of natural causes in Santa Fe on April 13, 2020, at the age of 80.